ivegamsft/COECheck/README.md

 * DocumentDB Account
 * Application Insights

+The template uses two parameters for deployment:

+`appName` is a name that will be used across all of the resources.
+Suggested: "coecheck" or "contosocoecheck".
+Since this name needs to be globally unique, the parameter is consumed by a variable in the ARM Template that adds some random characters to the end.
+Please feel free to adjust the variable's behavior in the template to tweak the naming scheme of the resources.

+`aadClientId` is the Client ID from the previous Step 1 section.
+This will store the ID in an environmental variable, used by the application to establish authentication with your AzureAD Application.

+Once deployed, add the web app's URL (for example `https://coecheckz3c.azurewebsites.net/`) to "Reply URL" list in your Azure AD Application configuration window.

-Note: The App Service Plan is configure to use a Basic app.
+> Note: The App Service Plan is configured to use a Basic app.
 Feel free to scale that down to Shared or Free after deployment.
 If you attempt to deploy as a Shared or Free, you may run into an [issue](https://github.com/Azure/azure-sdk-for-node/issues/1740)

-1. Use the Client ID from the first step as the parameter "`aadClientId`".
-This will store the ID in an environmentable variable, used by the application to establish authentication.
-2. Once deployed, add the web app's URL (example `https://coecheckz3c.azurewebsites.net/`) to "Reply URL" list in your Azure AD Application configuration window.

-## Step 3: Setup DocumentDB
+## Troubleshooting

-The ARM Template only created the DocumentDB Account.
+1. The ARM Template failed upon deployment

-TODO: Add script and instructions

-## Customization
+    [Response]

+2. The app did not deploy from github

+    [Response]